|Website Menu and FAQs|

 - On the screen that opens, key in the current password and on the following line the new password.
 Validate the new password and click "Save".

-, there is a "+" icon.
-By clicking this icon, a security will be added to your "My TASE personal portfolio" and you will be automatically directed to your portfolio on the "My TASE" site.
+All over the site, in the data tables for securities and product pages, a folder icon with the "+" symbol appears.
+By clicking this icon, the security will be added to your personal portfolio, and you will be automatically transferred to your personal portfolio.

 |How does one delete security from the "My TASE" personal portfolio?|